 Sales development is the combination of important business processes that act as the main driving force for your sales.
 Without a properly established sales development department, your business has fewer chances to reach out to your key customers and boost sales rates.
-We’ve interviewed several sales development representatives in the Fortune 500 enterprises to understand how their job affects your company’s results.
+We’ve interviewed several sales development representatives (SDR) in Fortune 500 enterprises to understand the SDR role and how their job affects your company’s results.
 Starting from today, we’re launching a series of articles related to SDR.
-In this post, we will explain what SDR means and how it benefits your business.
+In this post, we will explain what an SDR is in sales and how it benefits your business.

 Who Is a Sales Development Representative?